 Datactics provides regulatory technology solutions for the banking and financial services sector.
 These enable financial institutions to comply with regulatory requirements associated with managing and reporting of large quantities of data.

-This January, Datactics announced the opening of its first international offices in Milan and New York.
 The company has ambitious growth plans for Europe and the USA and revenues forecast to grow by around 50% this year.